wmo-im/wis2box/docs/source/overview.rst

 * robust and extensible plugin framework.
 Write your own data processing engines and integrate seamlessly into wis2box!
 * free and open source (FOSS)
-* containerized: use of Docker, enabling easy deployment
+* containerized: use of Docker, enabling easy deployment to cloud or on-premises infrastructure

 .. _`WIS 2.0 principles`: https://community.wmo.int/activity-areas/wis/wis2-implementation